curl/curl/docs/ECH.md

 # Building curl with HTTPS-RR and ECH support

-We've added support for ECH to in this curl build.
+We have added support for ECH to in this curl build.
 That can use HTTPS RRs published in the DNS, if curl is using DoH, or else can accept the relevant ECHConfigList values from the command line.
 That works with OpenSSL, WolfSSL or boringssl as the TLS provider, depending on how you build curl.